XO3D Studio · 3D Artist

 Gain Pratical Experience

-Internships: Look for internships in studios that specialize in animation, game development, visual effects, or other industries that use 3D graphics.
+Internships: Look for internships in studios that specialise in animation, game development, visual effects, or other industries that use 3D graphics.

 Freelance Projects: Start taking on freelance projects to build real-world experience, client interaction, and professional workflow understanding.